solodev/cloud-documentation/src/api/index.md

 !!!Note:
 The Solodev API supports these HTTP methods for interacting with resources:<p>
-- GET, which is used to retrieve data.
+- **GET** which is used to retrieve data.
 GET requests are safe and idempotent because they do not update or change user data.<p>
-- POST, which is used to create new endpoints and update existing ones.
+- **POST** which is used to create new endpoints and update existing ones.
-- DELETE, which is used to remove a resource.
+- **DELETE** which is used to remove a resource.
 !!!

 <img src="../../../images/swagger2.jpg" alt="swagger2" style="width: 100%; display: block"></a>